Do Go On - 194 - Race Around The World with Nellie Bly (and other adventures)

 But firstly, some early life.

-Well, Nelly Blah is actually Elizabeth Jane Cochran.
+Well, Nellie Bly is actually Elizabeth Jane Cochran,

-She was born on the 5th of May, 1864, in Cochran's mill in Pennsylvania.
+and she was born on the 5th of May, 1864, in Cochran's Mill in Pennsylvania.

 It sounds like you are doing a report on someone else.